ImperialCollegeLondon/champ/README.md

 ## Technical Overview

-The portal has been developed as a Passenger App within the [Open OnDemand][] (OOD) framework.
+CHAMP has been developed as a Passenger App within the [Open OnDemand][] (OOD) framework.
 This approach allows the portal to be very simple but also portable across a wide range of HPC infrastructure.
 OOD provides a consistent programmatic interface for interacting with a number of popular HPC resource managers.
 It also supports a wide range of authentication mechanisms.
 All portal processes and jobs are run using the correct UID for each user.

 [Open Ondemand]: https://openondemand.org/

-The portal is written in Python (>=3.7) using [Django][].
+CHAMP is written in Python (>=3.7) using [Django][].
 Front-end web content is almost exclusively HTML with very minimal use of JavaScript.
 Interaction with the OOD libraries is provided via simple Ruby shims called as a sub-process.

 [Django]: https://www.djangoproject.com/